brastelcloud/redmine_basix/README.md

 ![basix_redmine phone_icons](./images/redmine_basix.phone_icons.png)

-It also converts urls for basix callrecording/voicemail wav and mp3 files in links to audio tags so that the files can be listened to without leaving the current page:
+It also converts urls for basix callrecording/voicemail wav and mp3 files into links to audio tags so that the files can be listened to without leaving the current page:

 ![basix_redmine media_player](./images/redmine_basix.media_player.png)